 Some Eastern Orthodox folk hold to a form of panentheism(or Neoplatonism).
 That seems to result in pantheism and other issues regarding ethics:

-I’ve objected to Catholicism about Eternal Generation.
-The issue is worse on Eastern Orthodox thought.
-While they maintain the creeds original teaching they ascertain more issues.
+I’ve objected to Catholicism about Eternal Generation in other articles.
+I believe that the issues are worse in Eastern Orthodox thought.
+While they maintain the creeds original teaching they ascertain different objections.
 In Eastern Orthodoxy, the Father is the fons deitas(Fountain of Deity).
 The persons are generated by the Father causing the other persons of the Trinity to possess the divine essence.
 The paradigm is that the Father is unoriginate and underived.
 The Son and Spirit are derived and originate.
+The Father does this timelessly and of necessarily does this.
+This is to preserve the necessity of the trinitarian persons.

 It also provides an exegetical issue for them.
 They argue that since the Son was sent by the Father that means the Son must have been eternally generated by the Son(John 3:34-35; 6:38;17:1-5;20:21,1 John 4:14).
 The issue is that the Father and the Son send the Holy Spirit(John 14-16).
 Why the double standard?

-The issues with the epistemology of EO is the same with RCC.
+The issues with the epistemology of EO is the same as RCC.

-Some Orthodox apologist go as far to reject the historical-grammatical method.
+Some Orthodox apologist goes as far as to reject the historical-grammatical method.
 I’m not sure that that position is coherent.

 4. Original Sin: